Jagarianuyoga — Self Discipline

 The experience of sense awareness arises as a consequence of contact.

-Contact is the simultaneous presence of sense organ with it's appropriate stimulus and consciousness.
+Contact is the simultaneous presence of sense organ with it's appropriate stimulus and re-knowing-knowledge.

-A visual object comes within the scope of the eye, and the result is sensation associated with the sight (experienced as pleasant, unpleasant, or not-unpleasant-but-not pleasant); perception and consciousness.
+A visual object comes within the scope of the eye, and the result is sensation associated with the sight (experienced as pleasant, painful, or not-painful-but-not-pleasant); perception and re-knowing-knowledge.

 A previous act of identification with the activities that started the process [intent to create personal experience coupled to deeds of body, speech and mind] puts a sort of 'mark of ownership' on the consequences and it is identifying (claiming, recognizing) these markers that results in the experience known as "My sight", or "I am seeing."

-The experience of sensation — that is, the subjective reaction to or evaluation of the unpleasant or pleasant (physical, verbal or mental) — changes in accodance with whether or not the individual is oriented to gain in the experience of worldly pleasures or to attaining an end to kamma.
-For example the experience of pleasant sensation arising from kamma to be experienced as worldly pleasure can be changed to the perception of the unpleasant implications of that situation for one seeking to end kamma.
-Thus the pleasant can be experienced as pleasant or unpleasant, the unpleasant can be experienced as unpleasant or pleasant, or both can be experienced indifferently.
+The experience of sensation — that is, the subjective reaction to or evaluation of the painful or pleasant (physical, verbal or mental) — changes in accordance with whether or not the individual is oriented to gain in the experience of worldly pleasures or to attaining an end to kamma.
+For example the experience of pleasant sensation arising from kamma to be experienced as worldly pleasure can be changed to the perception of the painful implications of that situation for one seeking to end kamma.
+Thus the pleasant can be experienced as pleasant or painful, the painful can be experienced as painful or pleasant, or both can be experienced indifferently.

 Arising from this experience comes liking or disliking depending on the sensation and whether or not one's original intent was to create worldly experience or to escape the world.